 Also, for many reasons, Detroit Metropolitan Airport is rated by NeighborhoodScout as one of the top 2.0% of ideal neighborhoods for first-time home buyers in the state of Michigan.
 Homes here are priced below median housing values in the state, yet the neighborhood has a track record according to NeighborhoodScout's exclusive neighborhood home appreciation rates of above average real estate appreciation over the last five years compared to other MI neighborhoods, protecting your investment in your first home, while simultaneously making it less risky for your lender.
 Not only does this neighborhood stand out for combining price and home value stability or increases, it also is a neighborhood with a high quality resident population according exclusive data, meaning this is likely a good place to buy, live, and enjoy.
 While many first time home buyers focus purely on low cost and convenient location, which can risk your investment in your first home and put you in a less than desirable neighborhood, this neighborhood is a true standout for a lot of reasons, and definitely worth a look if you are a first time home buyer.

-American households most often have a car, and regularly they have two or three.
-But households in the Detroit Metropolitan Airport neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Detroit Metropolitan Airport neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 100.0% of the households here have four, five, or more cars.
 That is more cars per household than in 100.0% of the neighborhoods in the nation.

 From major sales accounts to fast-food workers, sales and service employees are often the backbone of the local economy.
 In the Detroit Metropolitan Airport neighborhood, they truly stand out.
 NeighborhoodScout's exclusive analysis identifies this neighborhood as having a higher percentage of sales and service workers than 98.9% of all American neighborhoods.

-Some neighborhoods have more internal cohesiveness than others.
-While other neighborhoods feel like a collection of strangers who just happen to live near each other.
-Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
-NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the Detroit Metropolitan Airport neighborhood.
+Do you like to be surrounded by people from all over the country or world, with different perspectives and life experiences?
+Or do you instead prefer to be in a neighborhood where most residents have lived there for a long time, creating a sense of cohesiveness?
+NeighborhoodScout's analysis reveals that this neighborhood stands out among American neighborhoods for the uniqueness of the mobility of its residents.
 More residents of the Detroit Metropolitan Airport neighborhood live here today that also were living in this same neighborhood five years ago than is found in 100.0% of U.S. neighborhoods.
 This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.

 Did you know that the Detroit Metropolitan Airport neighborhood has more Asian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 46.7% of this neighborhood's residents have Asian ancestry.